CBanalyst10/2017_France_Election_Twitter/README.md

 <img src = https://github.com/CBanalyst10/2017_France_Election_Twitter/blob/main/Top10Tweeters.png >

-The power of the media outlets is very clear -- they repeatedly post particular hashtags often enough that they comprise the majority of sources for this leading hashtag.

 Top ten Tweeters:
 1. Trendinalia France - France media source
 2. Média Soignant - More media